 Lee’s Summit voters April 8 said yes to a $10 million general bond issue to help finance rebuilding the Missouri 291 south and U.S. 50 Interchange.

-The vote was 5,046 to 1,059 at nearly 83 percent in favor.
+The vote was 5,046 to 1,059 at about 82 percent in favor.
 The no-tax-increase bond issue required a four-sevenths majority to pass.

 Under the plan The Missouri Department of Transportation is to contribute $8 million for the improvements estimated to cost $16 million.